SeisoLLC/easy_infra/CONTRIBUTING.md

 # Contributing

+## Background

+To learn more about the design and background of this project, as well as some of the naming standards and concepts, see [the documentation](https://easy-infra.readthedocs.io/) under the Technical Details section.
+You may also want to refer to the other parts of the docs to learn about the existing features.

 ## Getting started

+To get started with contributing to this project, you first want to ensure that you can build and test the project locally.

-Ensure you have `docker`, `git`, `pipenv`, and `python3` installed locally, and the `docker` daemon is running.
-Then run `pipenv install --deploy
+First, ensure you have `docker`, `git`, `pipenv`, and `python3` installed locally, and the `docker` daemon is running.
+Then run `pipenv install
---ignore-pipfile --dev` to install the dependencies onto your local system.
+--deploy --ignore-pipfile --dev` to install the dependencies onto your local system.

 If you'd like to [run the test suite](#running-tests), you will also need `grype` downloaded and in your `PATH`.